 Partnership Research Programme (PRP)

-Launched in January 2019, PRP aims to support applied research and development (R&D) projects undertaken by R&D Centres1 or designated local public research institutes2 in collaboration with private companies.
+Launched in January 2019, PRP aims to support applied research and development (R&D) projects undertaken by R&D Centres1 or designated local public research institutes2 in collaboration with companies.

 The lead applicant must be an R&D Centre1 or a designated local public research institute2, which should partner with an industry co-applicant to apply for PRP.
-The industry co-applicant can be either a private company incorporated in Hong Kong under the Companies Ordinance (Cap.
+The industry co-applicant can be either a company incorporated in Hong Kong under the Companies Ordinance (Cap.
 622); or an industry support organisation, a trade and industry association or professional body which has the legal capacity to enter into contracts.

 - Provide matching funding support for Collaborative R&D projects.